Sierkinhane/Wenzhou-Kean-CPS-4893-W01/README.md

 ### 2. Install Sublime Text

-For convenience, I recommend **Sublime Text** for your coding.
+For convenience, I recommend **Sublime Text** for coding your projects.
 You can download it on [the official website](https://www.sublimetext.com/) according to your system.

 ### 3. Read and Show An Image